 he relaxation times of pure substances, for instance water, can be easily explained.
 A living system, however, contains a large number of chemical components, all of which contribute to the observed proton magnetic resonance signal.
 These components possess different relaxation times.
-Thus, the analysis of the observed NMR signal in terms of the different subsystem parameters (concentration and relaxation times) is complex but very important.
+Thus, the analysis of the observed NMR signal in terms of the different subsystem parameters (relaxation times and concentration) is complex but very important.

 For the sake of simplicity, we will deal with T1 only in two-component systems.
 A similar discussion is possible for T2.